openlists/PythonResources/README.md

 ## Overview

-Python is a vast and very popular general-purpose programming language, with lot's of different materials available for lots of different use cases.
-This list is focused on curating materials focused on learning the basis of the Python programming language, and general numerical and scientific computing for the purposes of using Python in science.
+Python is a vast and very popular general-purpose programming language.
+There are tons of available materials that cover lots of different use cases.
+This list is focused on curating materials focused on learning the basics of the Python programming language (the standard library), as well as the tools available for numerical and scientific computing, all towards the goal of using Python in scientific contexts.

 The Python programming language is managed by the [Python Software Foundation](https://www.python.org/psf-landing/), which hosts their own [documentation page](https://docs.python.org/3/), as well as their own guide on [getting started with Python](https://www.python.org/about/gettingstarted/).

-In terms of **version**, Python is now firmly on Python3, and we recommend using the more recent 3.X stable release of Python.
-Note that Python 2 is [effectively retired](https://python3statement.org), and there are many useful updates that make Python3 [worth updating to](https://github.com/arogozhnikov/python3_with_pleasure).
+In terms of **version**, Python is now firmly on Python3, and it is recommended to use the most recent 3.X stable release of Python.
+Note that Python2 is [effectively retired](https://python3statement.org), and there are many useful updates that make Python3 [worth updating to](https://github.com/arogozhnikov/python3_with_pleasure).

-In terms of **ditributions and/or platforms** to manage Python, there are many, but a pretty typical approach is to use the [anaconda distribution](https://www.anaconda.com/distribution/) to get and manage Python, and to use the [Jupyter](https://jupyter.org) ecosystem, including their notebooks, for interactive computing.
+In terms of **distributions and/or platforms** to manage Python, there are many, but a pretty typical approach is to use the [anaconda distribution](https://www.anaconda.com/distribution/) to get and manage Python, and to use the [Jupyter](https://jupyter.org) ecosystem, including their notebooks, for interactive computing.

 For more generalized lists of Python resources, there are some other relevant lists:
-- the [awesome python list](https://github.com/vinta/awesome-python) of everything Python
+- the [awesome Python list](https://github.com/vinta/awesome-python) of everything Python
-- the [awesome jupyter list](https://github.com/markusschanta/awesome-jupyter) of everything Jupyter
+- the [awesome Jupyter list](https://github.com/markusschanta/awesome-jupyter) of everything Jupyter

 ## Standard Python

 The following are openly courses, resources and/or tutorials to learn standard library Python.

 ### COGS18